 The cost of a portable electronic device directly related to current employment may be eligible to be salary packaged.

 Fees for prescribed courses directly related to a staff members current position are FBT exempt as otherwise deductible expenses and can be salary packaged.
 Salary packaging is by fortnightly pre tax payroll deduction for CSU courses.
 Salary packaging for non CSU courses will be by reimbursement.
 An FBT Expense Declaration is required.

 Salary packaged contributions to Superannuation are exempt from FBT under current legislation.
 It is important to note that salary packaged superannuation contributions are counted for superannuation contribution caps and various income tests applied by the ATO.
 Further information is available from the ATO website and from the CSU salary packaging guidelines

 Contributions made through salary packaging are considered to be employer contributions and therefore 15% contributions tax is applied on entry to the fund.
-Standard contributions to UniSuper and State Super can be salary packaged and the rate is adjusted to compensate for the contributions tax (eg 7% contributions become 8.25%).
-Additional contributions to an eligible superannuation fund can also be packaged.

 The cost of the CSU corporate uniform can be salary packaged.
 Visit the Corporate Uniform page for more information.